Health insurance for incoming international students

 All the citizens of the EU countries and Iceland, Lichtenstein, Norway and Switzerland should have the European Health Insurance Card when they arrive in Finland.
 This card gives access to medically necessary public health care during a temporary stay in Finland.
 In addition to this card the student needs a travel insurance.

-Health insurance is a requirement for obtaining a residence permit for studies.
-The health insurance must be valid upon entry to Finland.
-Students applying for an extension of to their residence permit must also have appropriate health insurance.
+A health insurance is a requirement for obtaining a residence permit for studies.
+The health insurance must be obtained prior to applying for a residence permit and it must be valid upon entry to Finland.

 NOTE: The right to use Finnish Student Health Service (FSHS/YTHS) does not exclude a student from having to take out the health insurance.